If the privilege of meeting the King five times a day does not make you happy, then you are ignorant of the essence of prayer.

 About the Author

 Sulayman converted to Islam when he was 18.
 He then head out for Sudan to memorize the Quran.
-He studied in Jordan, Saudi Arabia, Emirates, Morocco, Belgium and Holland with more 50 different mashayikh.
-He was a professor at the Rotterdam University, Erasmus High school and was appointed as the head of Teachers by the Muslim Executive.
-He has his Bachelor in theology, Master (theory) in mental health, and is a counselor at London school of Economics, Imperial University and SOAS University.
-He is working on a video-library with more than 100 different topics and he wrote about 400 books which are being translated into English for the moment.
-We ask Allah to bless the life of Ustadh Sulayman and all of us, amin.
+He has been authorised to teach and pass on the 14 Quranic recitations (qira'at), he studied in many different countries with with more than 50 different mashayikh.
+He was appointed as a khadim and mua'zzin with the task of imam and Khateeb by the Ministry of Islamic affairs of Jordan.
+He was a lecturer at the Rotterdam University, Erasmus High school and was appointed as the head of Teachers by the Muslim Executive.
+He has his Bachelor in theology, and Pre-Master (theory) in mental health, and is a Muslim Chaplain at London school of Economics, Imperial University and SOAS University.